Motorsport Engineering | BEng Four-Year Foundation Entry

 The Core Engineering theme with subjects such as Maths, Thermodynamics, Mechanics and Structures is introduced in Year 1, developed in Year 2 with Thermofluid Mechanics and Engineering Structural Design and then explored in greater depth in Year 3 with Stress Analysis and Advanced Computational Methods.

-The DesigntTheme starts in Year 1 with CAED, and is then developed in Year 2 with Computational Methods and the Group project leading into Advanced Computational Methods and the Major Project in Year 3.
+The DesigntTheme starts in Year 1 with Engineering Design, and is then developed in Year 2 with CAE and Stress Analysis and the Group project leading into Advanced Computational Methods and the Major Project in Year 3.

 Year Zero - Level 3/4 - BEng Foundation Entry